Yo-Yo Ma on Practicing Clarity

 - What do I want?

-- What do I want to feel, physically and emotionally?
+- What do I want to feel or communicate with this musical phrase?

 - What’s stopping this from happening?

 - What would it be like if this were easy?

 Questions like these rarely have a simple answer, but they help us build clarity.

 Clarity isn’t something we “get”, like a loaf of bread on the way home.
 Clarity comes from exploration and experimentation.
 It comes from listening critically and examining our assumptions.